US court rules Trump can seek dismissal of hush money case – DW – 11/22/2024

 Big win for Trump

-Lawyers for the Republican have argued that the case should be dismissed because having it loom over him while he is president would cause "unconstitutional impediments" to his
+Lawyers for Trump have argued that the case should be dismissed because having it loom over him while he is president would cause "unconstitutional impediments" to his

 ability to govern.